tarcinapp/entity-persistence-service/README.md

 ### Relations

-Relations are individual records just like generic-entities and lists.
+Relations are individual records just like entities and lists.
 Relations can hold arbitrary data along with the managed fields.
 Each time a relation is queried existence of the source and the target record is always checked.
 With the help of the relations entities under specific list, or reactions under specific list or entity can be queried.
-`/generic-lists/{listId}/generic-entities`
+`/generic-lists/{listId}/entities`
-`/generic-entities/{entityId}/reactions`
+`/entities/{entityId}/reactions`
 While querying the target record with the notation above, users can filter by the relation object using the `filterThrough` extension.
 For instance:
-`/generic-lists/{listId}/generic-entities?filterThrough[where][kind]=consists`
+`/generic-lists/{listId}/entities?filterThrough[where][kind]=consists`

 ### Sets